21 minute read

 Amenities like outdoor seating, Wi-Fi, and accessibility are common factual attributes.
 You can also let people know your business is black-owned, veteran-owned, or woman-led.
 Consumers can see your attributes when they view your profile on Search and Maps.
 Highlight your best attributes as icons for mobile users.
 Keep your attributes relevant and accurate to help your business stand out.

-How many links can be added to Google My Business?
+How many links can be added to Google Business Profile?
 There are two types of links you can add to your business profile.
 You can add one link that takes customers to a menu, COVID-19 information, or a list of services.
 The other type of like is for customers to book appointments or reservations or place a food order.
 You can have up to ten of these links and choose one as your preferred link at the top of your profile.

 You can add links on the Info tab of your dashboard.
 Links to third-party booking services might appear automatically.
 Google cannot modify these links, so you will have to contact the third-party provider.